Mammograms: Everything You Need to Know

 Did you know that some form of mammography has been around since the early 1900s?
 In 1913, German surgeon Albert Salomon first used X-rays to identify differences between healthy and diseased breast tissues.
 Steady advancements in breast imaging continued through the first half of the 20th century, and by the 1960s, mammography had become a widely used diagnostic tool.
-Today, mammography is the gold standard in breast cancer screening in the general population, and, looking ahead, researchers continue to explore ways to improve mammography and breast cancer screening methods.
+Today, mammography is the gold standard in breast cancer screening, and, looking ahead, researchers continue to explore ways to improve mammography and other breast cancer screening methods.

 What is a mammogram?

-A mammogram is an X-ray of the breast made by using low doses of radiation to create an image.
+A mammogram is an X-ray image of the breast made using low doses of radiation.
 Doctors analyze these X-rays for masses or microcalcifications that may indicate the presence of breast cancer.
-Mammograms are used for diagnosis and screening to detect breast cancer early when it’s most easily treated.
+Mammograms are used for diagnosis and screening to detect breast cancer early, when it’s most easily treated.

 What are the different types of mammograms and breast cancer screening methods?